flutter/flutter/specs/pointer.md

 Positions are floating point numbers; they can have subpixel values.

-For each pointer, only a single pointer-added or pointer-removed event is fired per frame.
+For each pointer, only a single ``PointerAddedEvent`` or ``PointerRemovedEvent`` event is fired per frame.
 If a pointer would have been added and removed in the same frame, the pointer is ignored, and no events are fired for that pointer.

-For each pointer, only a single pointer-down or pointer-up event is fired per frame, representing the change in state from the last frame, if any.
+For each pointer, only a single ``PointerDownEvent`` or ``PointerUpEvent`` event is fired per frame, representing the change in state from the last frame, if any.
 Exactly when the event is fired is up to the implementation and may depend on the hardware.

-For each pointer, at most two pointer-move events are fired per frame, one before the pointer-down or pointer-up event, if any, and one after.
-If the pointer didn't change "down" state, then only one pointer-move event is fired.
+For each pointer, at most two ``PointerMoveEvent`` events are fired per frame, one before the ``PointerDownEvent`` or ``PointerUpEvent`` event, if any, and one after.
+If the pointer didn't change "down" state, then only one ``PointerMoveEvent`` event is fired.
 All the actual moves that the pointer experienced are coallesced into the event.

    Example:
     If a mouse experiences the following events: